 - Avoid trailing wires by either rearranging equipment or using cable covers. - Keep work areas tidy and free from obstructions and use warning signs for others as necessary. - Be aware of temporary cleaning or work in progress advisory notices. - Ensure you are wearing suitable footwear for your work environment. - If you see a potential problem in your workplace always report it to your line manager/supervisor as soon as possible.

-More advice on slips and trips and how to avoid them may be found on the HSE Education webpage.
+More advice on slips and trips and how to avoid them may be found at: www.hse.gov.uk/slips/education/ index. htm

 More information on safety signage: